PolyRun/HighVolumes/optimizations/selected_for_report/README.md

  -> upped step_size to 500
  -> situation a bit better, but still has random kinks...
+ -> rerun, configs were wrong, step_size=100,r=10.

 ## 4
 ok, also a bit jittery, right?

 do they show what they should, Silvan?
+ -> inspect compiled code. see if can get more info/desc.

 ## 5
 Measurement mostly stable.